hybridgroup/gophercon-2019/sensor/arduino/README.md

 - Plug the Grove greed LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.

-- Connect the black male end of the Grove cable to the breadboard's blue ground rail (-) on the same side of the breadboard as the black "Ground" cable.
+- Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).

-- Connect the red male end of the Grove cable to the breadboard's red power rail (+) on the same side of the breadboard as the red "3.3V" cable.
+- Connect the red male end of the Grove cable to the breadboard's top right (+) set of pins.

 - Connect the yellow male end of the Grove cable to pin D10 on the Arduino.

 Run the code.

 ```
-$ tinygo flash -t arduino ./sensor/arduino/step3/main.go
+$ tinygo flash -target arduino-nano33 ./sensor/arduino/step3/main.go
 ```

 The green LED should light up.
 When you press the button, the blue LED should turn on, and the green LED should turn off.
 When you release the button, the blue LED should turn off, and the green LED should turn on again.